Simplify Trading, Reduce Clutter, and Improve Performance

 Technical indicators manipulate price and/or volume data.
 Normally what you see on an indicator is visible on the price chart.
 If your strategy requires an indicator, use it, but avoid the compulsion to keep adding indicators in an effort to get "higher probability trades."
 This approach doesn't work.
-Adding indicators usually just means you end up with a bunch of indicators telling you exact same thing that one would, or you get conflicting signals causing you to second-guess valid trade setups.
+Adding indicators usually just means you end up with a bunch of indicators telling you the exact same thing that one would, or you get conflicting signals causing you to second-guess valid trade setups.

 Limit your indicators to one to two...or preferably none.
-Learn to read price action--the most timely market information--and technical indicators will serve little purpose.
+Learn to read price action - the most timely market information - and technical indicators will serve little purpose.